marrov/crossflow-oscillator/README.md

 # Fluidic oscillator in crossflow

 This repository contains an OpenFOAM LES simulation of a fluidic oscillator in crossflow.
+[Here](https://github.com/marrov/crossflow-oscillator/tree/main/case) you can find all the files to run this simulation youself!

 Here you can see some animations of the flow behaviour in this configuration: